 Please go to a professional.
 I completely damage my hair last year using the dye from the box.
 Bleaching is very complex and you need a lot of patience and money.
 It cost me 150 plus tip to get my hair dyed.
-I have very dark hair, almost black, it’s not a medium brown with blonde highlights.posted over 4 years ago
+I have very dark hair, almost black, it’s not a medium brown with blonde highlights.posted almost 8 years ago

 I have really dark brown hair too and have dyed it lighter a few times.
 You don’t need to bleach it if you are going just two shades lighter (like a 4 to a 6) and bleaching is terrible for your hair anyway.

 Anyway, every time I’ve dyed it lighter (I’ve even used the special kind for people with dark hair) my hair always turned reddish after a while.
 I don’t have a natural red tint to it, so it was weird.
 What I would suggest is dying it the light brown shade and then using a toner or semi-permanent dye if the color changes after a while.

 Think about it first though.
 When I had lighter brown hair I often got asked if I was in high school yet (I’m almost 21), and now that I went back to my natural color no one gives my boyfriend weird looks for being a pedophile :)posted almost 8 years ago

 Based on countless at home bleaching disasters I’ve seen varying from allergic reactions, burning scalps, silver and orange striped hair, and hair starting to fall out (from bleaching too much); I don’t recommend it.

 I know it’s expensive to go to a good salon and get your hair coloured, but it’s worth it to avoid the heartbreak of at home hair dyeing gone bad.
 It’s easier for a hairstylist to do a good job the first time then to fix a mess made by a botched bleaching.posted almost 8 years ago